seemoo-lab/BTLEmap/README.md

 ## Raspberry Pi Setup

 The app supports a Raspberry pi (Rpi) as an external scanner.
-If the app
+We created a shell script that allows setup the raspberry pi as a scanner as easy as possible.
+We are currently tweaking some last things before this will be released.

 ## Icons